FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/transfer_object_identifiers.md

 file.
 In the absence of these commands for a given transfer, {{< TransferCFT/componentshortname  >}} uses the default CFTSEND and CFTRECV command parameters, which are valid regardless of the IDF.

 An identifier corresponds to each flow definition.
-In the absence of this flow identifier, {{< TransferCFT/componentlongname  >}} uses the flow default value.
+In the absence of this flow identifier, &lt;span class="mc-variable axway\_variables.Component\_Long\_Name variable">Transfer CFT&lt;/span> uses the flow default value.
+&lt;/p>

 The default command is the command whose file identifier corresponds either to the: